pSub/configs/README.md

 I have one [NixOS](https://nixos.org/nixos/) [configuration](nixos/configuration.nix)
 file and separate files with hardware configurations for different notebooks.
-As this is structure is very static you have to copy the files by hand to use my configuration.
+As this is structure is very static, you have to copy the files by hand to use my configuration.

 ### NixOps Configuration

-Currently I am managing one server via [NixOps](https://nixos.org/nixops/).
-With a little bit of tweaking you should get this configuration running.
+Currently, I am managing one server via [NixOps](https://nixos.org/nixops/).
+With a bit of tweaking you should get this configuration running.
 Some things that you will definitely need to adapt: Keys / passwords, hostname and device names.